 Religious Identity in Late Antiquity, R. M. Frakes and Elizabeth Digeser, edd.
 Toronto: Edgar Kent, 2006.

-Articles and Book Chapters (past five years)
+Articles and Book Chapters (past two years)

 HIST 112A: Roman Imperialism (founding to mid-Republic)

 HIST 112D: Late Antiquity

 HIST 112E: Roman Law